emmadunne/R-Basics/README.md

 rm(list = ls())
 ```

-**4.** R is case-senstive, so be sure to watch your capital and lowercase letters!
+**4.** R is case-sensitive, so be sure to watch your capital and lower-case letters!

 **5.** For more data manipulation functions in dplyr (part of the tidyverse), check out the cheetsheet by following: Help > Cheatsheets > Data transformation with dplyr